firefoxfoxthrot/developer-web-site/_pages/dataformat.md

 _Data formats are the hidden heroes of technology.
 They're what allow for the accurate usage of data.
-Blockchain Commons technologies are built on a stack of four data formats.
-Together they allow for deterministic, self-identifying storage of data in a privacy-preserving way._
+Blockchain Commons technologies are built on a stack of data formats.
+Together they allow for deterministic, self-identifying transmission of data in a privacy-preserving way._

 _From the top down, these formats are:_

-* [**Envelope**](/envelope/) is a Uniform Resource format that can be used to preserve both digital assets and metadata and which can be selectively elided to allow for the maintenance of privacy.
+* [**Envelope**](/envelope/) is a CBOR format that can be used to transmit both digital assets and metadata and which can be selectively elided to allow for the maintenance of privacy.
-* [**Animated QRs**](/animated-qrs/) offer a way to sequence QRs using Uniform Resources, allowing for the transmission of larger amounts of data.
+* [**Animated QRs**](/animated-qrs/) let you exceed the normal capacity limits of QR codes.
+These sequenced QR codes are formatted using the Uniform Resource format.
-* [**Uniform Resources**](/ur/) is a self-identifying data format that ensures that data is interoperable and will not suffer from bitrot if it's rediscovered far in the future.
+* [**Uniform Resources**](/ur/) (URs) are a URI packaging for CBOR that is self-identifying to ensure that data is interoperable and can be understood in the future, even if current applications are no longer available.
-* [**ByteWords**](/bytewords/) is a methodology for representing data as standard words that's utilized in the creation of UR's URIs.
+* [**ByteWords**](/bytewords/) can reepresent any data as a sequence of simple words (or in the more compact "minimal" form as a sequence of letters).
+Uniform Resources are built from compact sequences of ByteWords.
-* [**dCBOR**](/dcbor/) is a deterministic variant of the CBOR standard that allows for the hash-based elision used in Envelope.
+* [**dCBOR**](/dcbor/) is a deterministic variant of the CBOR standard.
+It's used for CBOR contained in URs and generally is required for multi-party protocols where distributed consensus is important.